Documentation

 How it works

-1. You enable the paywall on a post and set a price (e.g. $0.01 USDC).
+1. You add a Primer Pay Content Gate block to a post and set a price (e.g. $0.01 USDC).

 2. A reader visits the post.
 WordPress serves the teaser and a small unlock container.